Lxdovic/FTSearchEngine/README.md

 ## How it works

-When setting up the search engine, you typically give it a list of documents that you want to search in.
-The search engine will then index these documents using data structures like **Inverted Index** or **Bk-Tree** which allows for fast searching or typo-tolerant search.
-Before indexing the documents, the search engine will process every document in order to normalize it and keep only the meaningful information.
+### Tokenization

-Tokenization is typically done in multiple steps.
+The idea behind tokenization is to normalize the data we want to search.
+It reduces memory usage by removing duplicates, meaningless words and so on.
+It is typically done in multiple steps.

-1. Break the given sentence down into individual words.
+1. Break the text down into individual words.
 2. Remove any punctuation, accents, diacritics or special characters.
 3. Lowercase the tokens (optional, but disallows case-sensitive search).
 4. Remove stop-words (words that does not carry meaning)
 5. Stemming - Normalize the tokens' meaning.
 6. Remove duplicates

-After the indexing, the engine will be ready for a search query.
-The search query will be processed in the same way as the documents, and then the search engine will look up the tokens in the index and return the documents that contains the tokens.
+### Fuzzy Matching

+One of the core components of this fuzzy matching algorithm is the **Levenshtein Distance** algorithm.
+It give the edit distance between two words given 3 operations (Deletion, Insertion, Replacement) Here's an example with the words "kitten" and "sitting":

+- replace k with s.
+- replace e with i.
+- insert g at the end.

+The edit distance between these two words is 3.

 ## How to use